 While the 2015, 16, 17 Mustang GT can hardly be called short on power, while settle for 435 horsepower, when you can have even more.
 Maybe you’re just interested in trying to score a few extra MPG out of the V8.
-Regardless of your reason for upgrading, we’re making the decision step a bit easier by bringing together the best cold air intakes for the 2015 Mustang GT.
+Regardless of your reason for upgrading, we’re making the decision step a bit easier by bringing together this list to help find the best cold air intake for the 2015 Mustang GT.

 5 Best Cold Air Intakes for 2015, 16, 17 Mustang GT: